devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * `sudo dnf install tlp tlp-rdw`
 * and mask power-profiles-daemon by
 * `sudo systemctl mask power-profiles-daemon`
-* Enable HW Acceleration in firefox by going to about:config and enabling media.ffmpeg.vaapi.enabled: true, layers.acceleration.force-enabled : true
+* Enable HW Acceleration in firefox by going to about:config and enabling media.ffmpeg.vaapi.enabled  true gfx.webrender.all           true media.ffvpx.enabled         false
 * NVIDIA Optimus works OOTB on proprietary drivers but running nvidia-smi indicates that it uses 2w of power on idle.
 You might want to install install system76-power if you want to go further and save that extra 2w worth of battery life but it comes at the cost of having to switch to hybrid-graphics each time you want to use your discrete GPU.
 Its not worth installing if you use your gpu atleast once every boot.
 I mostly do basic web browsing so I have installed it and run it on integrated graphics most of the time.
 Choose accordingly.

 ## System76-Power: